phac-nml/biohansel/README.rst

 Read_The_Docs
 ==============

-More indepth information on running and installing biohansel can be found on the `biohansel readthedocs page <https://bio-hansel.readthedocs.io/en/readthedocs/>`_.
+More in-depth information on running and installing biohansel can be found on the `biohansel readthedocs page <https://bio-hansel.readthedocs.io/en/readthedocs/>`_.

 Requirements and Dependencies